I get asked, “Why are you vegan?” frequently because I post a ton of plant-based meal prep ideas on Instagram and on my site.

 Most weekends I enjoy a big ol’ hamburger.

-In this post, I’m going to talk about how I came to the decision to not eat fully plant-based (despite all of its benefits) but still eat a lot of vegan food.
+In this post, I’m going to talk about how I came to the decision to not eat fully plant-based (despite all of its benefits), but still eat a lot of vegan food.

-Environmental reasons to vegan aside, why put a restriction on myself when I don’t physically need to?
+Environmental reasons to go vegan aside, why put a restriction on myself when I don’t physically need to?

 Then, after my Instagram started to grow and the demand for vegan meals increased, I decided to try the vegan thing.

-And after being a vegetarian for four months, ditching eggs and cheese was hard, but not impossible.
+After being a vegetarian for four months, ditching eggs and cheese was hard, but not impossible.

-After 10 days, I felt so fatigued.
+After 10 days of veganism, I felt so fatigued.

 2. It’s easier to add meat to a meal than it is to take it out